ockertbotha-gitea/gitea-installation/ubuntu/ubuntu-1804-LTS/README.md

 These instructions will setup Gitea to run as an Ubuntu systemd service.
 We're going to be using Ubuntu 18.04 LTS.

-## 1. Create the service descriptor
+### 1. Create the service descriptor
 We'll create the file, copy the contents into it.
 We have modified  the following items, so check the values are relevant to your requirements:
+- Since we're using MariaDB  uncomment this.
 - User and home directory values.
 ```
 sudo nano /etc/systemd/system/gitea.service